Leo Insam

-Leo Giuseppe Insam (born 6 February 1975) is an Italian retired professional ice hockey Defenceman.
+Leo Giuseppe Insam (6 February 1975 – 25 June 2023) was an Italian professional ice hockey defenceman.
 He played the majority of his pro career in the Italian league with brief stops in Austria and Germany.
-Leo represented his country in the 1994, and 1998 winter Olympics.
+Insam was a member of the Italian national team in the 1994 and 1998 Winter Olympics.
 Additionally he played for the junior national team three times and the senior team six times in world championships.

+Insam died on 25 June 2023, at the age of 48.